pulp/pulp/docs/overview/concepts.rst

     manually added to a repository, creating a new repository version.

 :term:`sync`, :term:`importer`
-    Users can fetch content units and add them to their repository by syncing from an external source.
-To sync from an external source, the user creates an type-specific importer that provides the settings necessary to interact with the source.
+    Users can fetch content units and add them to their repository by synchronizing from an external source.
+To sync from an external source, the user must first create a type-specific importer that provides the settings necessary to interact with the source.
+The importer can then be used to dispatch a sync task, which is documented by each plugin.

 **hosting**, :term:`content app`, :term:`publisher`, :term:`publication`, :term:`distribution`
     All content that is managed by Pulp can be hosted by the content app.
-Plugin-defined publishers generate publications, which refer to the metadata and artifacts of the content in a repository version.
+Users create type-specific publishers that provide the settings necessary to generate publications, which refer to the metadata and artifacts of the content in a repository version.
 To host a publication, it must be assigned to a distribution, which determines how and where a publication is served.